5 day high-performance construction class, workshop, and exam in Arvada (Denver), Colorado.

 Future proof your construction knowledge with best practice building science in air tightness, moisture management, and ventilation strategies.

-- Passive design and construction interdisciplinary basics
+- Passive design & construction interdisciplinary basics

-- The economic case for high-performance building in North America
+- The economic case for high-performance building

 - Moisture management strategies and air tightness